15 of the Best Native Wildflowers for the US and Canada

 This species grows to be two to three feet tall and one to two feet wide, and it is not particularly attractive to deer.

-For those looking for juglone-tolerant plants to include near black walnut trees, you can add black-eyed Susan to your list!
+For those looking for juglone-tolerant plants to include near black walnut trees, you can add this one to your list!

-In the landscape, you might consider using black-eyed Susan in a variety of ways – it looks great in a flower bed or border, and is particularly showy when used in mass plantings.
+Black-eyed Susan looks great in a flower bed or border, and is particularly showy when used in mass plantings.

-New England aster, butterflyweed, and purple coneflower (selections we’ll be discussing a bit later) all make excellent companions for this species, both in terms of cultural requirements, and in terms of aesthetic appeal.
+New England aster, butterflyweed, and purple coneflower all make excellent companions for this species, both in terms of cultural requirements and aesthetic appeal.

 A close up vertical image of a seed packet of black-eyed Susan (Rudbekia hirta), with text to the left of the frame and a hand-drawn illustration of the plant to the right.